matomo-org/developer-documentation/docs/generated/2.0-rc2/Hooks.md

 Callback Signature:
 <pre><code>function(&amp;$idSite, $this-&gt;params)</code></pre>

-- `int` `$idSite` Initialized to the value of the **idsite** query parameter.
+- `int` `&$idSite` Initialized to the value of the **idsite** query parameter.
 If a subscriber sets this variable, the value it uses must be greater than 0.

 - `array` `$params` The entire array of request parameters in the current tracking request.